aduud21/heckerbot/README.md

 1. You'll need a [MongoDB](https://mongodb.com/) database set up.
 Make sure you have 0.0.0.0 whitelisted in the IP addresses so it will work with Replit or such
 2. Create a secret called mongodb and put your database's connection URI in there.
 It should look something like this: mongodb+srv://username:password@cluster0.clusters.mongodb.net/?retryWrites=true&w=majority

 Don't use the example I provided, put your own, it won't work.
-If you don't have a MongoDB, you can create on at [MongoDB](https://mongodb.com/).
+If you don't have a MongoDB, you can create one at [MongoDB](https://mongodb.com/).

 ## For checklink slash command, you must create a secret named api and the value of your safe browsing api key